pkarsy/mqtt-e2e/README.md

 - No TLS, no account, no broker password, no certificates – the broker sees only random bytes.

 ## When you should use this
 - The most important of all, no need to maintain server accounts and certificates.
 No need to be on the same network to communicate with your IOT devices.
-The only thing 2 nodes need, to be able to communicate effectivelly and securelly, is the common 16-byte key.
+The only thing the 2 nodes need, to be able to communicate effectivelly and securelly, is the common 16-byte key.
 - Especially effective as a replacement of a terminal.
 You can send commands to the IOT module and the module replies via the same channel.
+Of course JSON messages are also very IOT friently.
 - Rapid IoT prototypes that must use **unknown or untrusted** public brokers.
 - Avoid TLS overhead, certificates maintenance etc.  but still need **strong confidentiality & integrity**.
 The module introduces its own overhead however.
 - IOT units that connect / disconnect frequently so direct TLS connections are not practical.